US STOCKS-S&P 500, Dow slip as monthly jobs growth slows; tech stocks lift Nasdaq | Business

 - United States

-The S&P 500 and the Dow fell on Friday as a slowdown in U.S. jobs growth raised questions about the pace of the economic recovery, while the tech-heavy Nasdaq jumped as the report also calmed fears of an imminent tapering in monetary policy.
-Eight of the 11 S&P sectors were down in morning trading, with real estate and utilities stocks leading declines.
+The S&P 500 and the Dow fell on Friday as a slowdown in U.S. jobs growth raised questions about the pace of the economic recovery, while the tech-heavy Nasdaq rose as the report also calmed fears of an imminent tapering in monetary policy.
+Nine of the 11 S&P sectors were down by early afternoon, with economically sensitive industrials and financial stocks leading declines.

 "You can tell because leisure and hospitality didn't add any jobs and retail actually lost jobs.
-It suggests areas that are highly sensitive to the pandemic suffered as the Delta variant surged."
-The S&P 500 and the Nasdaq had scaled all-time highs over the past few weeks on support from robust corporate earnings, but investors had recently grown cautious on hawkish signals from the Federal Reserve and the jump in infections.
+Investors will conclude that perhaps this will put the (Federal Reserve) further on hold in terms of the timing of tapering.
+Markets may be okay with that."
+The S&P 500 and the Nasdaq had scaled all-time highs over the past few weeks on support from robust corporate earnings, but investors had recently grown cautious on hawkish signals from the Fed and a jump in infections.

 The labor market remains the key touchstone for the Fed, with Chair Jerome Powell hinting last week that reaching full employment was a pre-requisite for the central bank to start paring back its asset purchases.
 On Friday, the Labor Department's closely watched report showed nonfarm payrolls increased by 235,000 jobs in August, widely missing economists' estimate of 750,000.
 Payrolls had surged 1.05 million in July.

-Declining issues outnumbered advancers for a 1.67-to-1 ratio on the NYSE and a 1.36-to-1 ratio on the Nasdaq.
-The S&P index recorded 26 new 52-week highs and one new low, while the Nasdaq recorded 70 new highs and 11 new lows.
+Declining issues outnumbered advancers for a 1.98-to-1 ratio on the NYSE and a 1.80-to-1 ratio on the Nasdaq.
+The S&P index recorded 32 new 52-week highs and one new low, while the Nasdaq recorded 93 new highs and 16 new lows.

 ALSO READ